- Other Names for a “Job Description”: 38 Useful Alternatives - February 5, 2025

 - How to Use Ongig’s Job Description Creator: A Step-by-Step Guide - October 30, 2024

 Job listings are a recruiter’s first impression in the job-hunting world.
 Imagine them as the building blocks of understanding what a job is all about.
-Creating a good job description isn’t just about listing what you’ll do; it’s more like putting up a sign that says, “This is who we are, and everyone is welcome!”
+Creating a good job description isn’t just about listing what you’ll do.
+It’s more like putting up a sign that says, “This is who we are, and everyone is welcome!”

 Job ads are also known as employment ads, position announcements, or career outlines among other names.
 But why are these names so important?